LuisPaGarcia/sls-image-rek-bot/README.md

 # Serverless Image recognition Bot 🤖

-## Using mongodb provided by MLab and Serverless framework with Node.js
+## Using mongodb provided by MLab, AWS Rekognition and Serverless framework with Node.js

 1. Create an instance of mongodb.
 (MLab gives you a free instance here: https://mlab.com)
 2. Get your twitter credentials.
 (Here: https://developer.twitter.com/)